Konstantin Mihailović: Campaign against Vlad III and in Bosnia

 After completing his janissary training, he next serves with the Ottoman Army during its advance against Vlad III of Wallachia, who would later be the inspiration for the novel Dracula by Bram Stoker.
 In this segment, Mihailović confirms the use of impalement by Vlad III, and adds the fact that Vlad III often cut off the noses of Ottoman soldiers and sent them to Hungary to show the number of enemy soldiers he had killed.
 He states that in one battle, while the Ottomans were crossing the Danube, some 250 janissaries were killed by the Wallachians, but the sheer numbers of the Ottoman force eventually drove Vlad III's forces away.

-He also records that during the night the Ottomans were most fearful of Wallachian attack, and that they protected their camps with wooden stakes and around the clock guards.
-This still did not prevent attacks, and they lost many soldiers, camels and horses.
-He gives some mention of the "forest of the impaled" that has since become legend, in which Vlad III is alleged to have lined the roadways with thousands of impaled Turkish soldiers, but Mihailović never actually saw this, being in the rear of the army, thus writing about it on the word of others.
+He also records that during the night the Ottomans were most fearful of Wallachian attack, and that they protected their camps with wooden stakes.
+This still did not prevent attacks, and they lost thousands of soldiers, as well camels and horses.
+He gives some mention of the "forest of the impaled" that has since become legend, but also spares details.
+It is possible Mihailović, being in the rear of the army, did not directly witness it.

 His next writings were about the campaign to take Bosnia in 1463.
 He details the sieges involved in that campaign, and as it comes to a close he and a garrison of janissaries are left to hold the Zvečaj Castle.
 By this time he seems to have had a considerable rank.
 His force was not able to withstand a siege led by Matthias Corvinus of Hungary, and Mihailović was one of the prisoners taken.
 After his identity and ethnicity was discovered, he was repatriated back to his own country.